ministryofjustice/security-guidance/docs/information-classification-handling-and-security-guide.md

 To help decide whether some information should be classified as `SECRET`, ask yourself a simple question:

-> If a hacker gained unauthorised access to the information, could it compromise the security or prosperity of the country?
+> If a hacker gained unauthorised access to the information, could it compromise the security or prosperity of the country, or could it lead to a threat to life?

 The answer is most likely “No”.
 In that case, you should consider using the `OFFICIAL` classification.